-The Center for MediCare & MediCaid Services (CMS) set a deadline of March, 2019 to establish a residential setting that provides engagement in community life, accessibility, control of personal resources, and employment opportunities for the developmentally disabled.
-Consequently, Hillside House in its current institutional configuration will no longer be eligible for federal reimbursement, which constitutes more than 85% of our annual revenue.
-In preparation for these regulatory changes that are now affecting facilities across the nation, Hillside House has affirmed its vision of creating a true, diversified community that cares for everyone in it.
+The Center for MediCare & MediCaid Services (CMS) is now requiring residential facilities such as Hillside House to operate in settings that are integrated into the community, with opportunities for engagement in community life, accessibility, and control of personal resources, including, when possible, employment opportunities for the developmentally disabled.
+If Hillside House maintains its institutional configuration it will not be eligible for federal reimbursement, and federal reimbursement constitutes more than 85% of our annual revenue.
+In preparation for these regulatory changes, Hillside House’s Board of Directors has affirmed its vision of creating a diversified community that cares for everyone in it.
 (To see more on CMS 1915 regulations for Home and Community Based Settings, please visit: http://hcbsadvocacy.org/learn-about-the-new-rules/)

 We have developed and analyzed over 20 separate development scenarios, incorporating various degrees of single-family homes, townhouses, condominiums and apartments.
 We place high priority on factors such as optimum land use, requirements for infrastructure, population compatibility, and on and off-site environmental considerations.
 Ultimately, for a plan that is viable for Hillside House residents and all non-disabled residents, our Community Plan will incorporate the following components: